Using Driver Verifier to identify issues with Windows drivers for advanced users

 - Driver unload checking:

-- Verifies that the driver does not have pending operations while unloading, such as pending DPCs or worker threads.
+- Verifies that the driver doesn't have pending operations while unloading, such as pending DPCs or worker threads.

 - Other Driver behaviors: